 The small improvements in efficiency mean that the Worcester Bosch Greenstar 30i combi boiler still remains more popular.
 The price difference just doesn’t make the Compact a particularly appealing choice.

 The only time the Compact is chosen over the 30i is when it needs to be installed in a small space.

-There are alternatives, mainly coming from Baxi and Ideal Boilers.
+There are alternatives to the Greenstar 30i combi boiler, mainly coming from Ideal Boilers.

-There are two equivalent boilers in the Ideal range that could be potential alternatives.
+There are two equivalent combi boiler models in the Ideal range; these could be potential alternatives:

-Essentially, here is what you need to know.
+Here is what you need to know about these boilers.

 The Ideal Logic Plus 30 comes with a 7-year warranty as standard.
 Price-wise, this boiler is going to work out approximately £150 cheaper than the Worcester 30i.
 This increases to around £250 if you choose the Compact; but, if you get a Worcester 30i installed with Heatable, prices are likely to be the same.

 Now, the Ideal Vogue C32 comes with a 10-year warranty as standard which is why this is truly their flagship product.
 But remember, getting a Worcester boiler installed via Heatable, will get you that same 10 year warranty.
 And after fitting the combi boiler, flue, filter, and timer, the Vogue will work out to be around the same price as the Worcester 30i.